dashkite/scout/README.md

 Returns a list of methods given either a resource name and an API description or an API resource description.

-### method

-*method path, api  → method*
-*method name, resource → method*

-Returns a method given either a path and an API description or an API resource description.

-### expects
+### resource

-*Alias: expect, status*

-*expects path, api  → statuses*
+*resource name, api → resource*
-*expects method  → statuses*

-Returns the list of possible statuses for a response, given either a path and an API description or a method.
+Returns the resource with the given name from an API description.

-### signature
+### resources

-*signature path, api  → signature*
+*resources api → resource-list*
-*signature name, method  → signature*

-Returns a method signature given either a path and an API description or a name (request or response) and a method.
+Return a list of resources from an API description.

 ### schema